tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/profile_integrations/0-intro.md

 ### 1. Get Access

 Customer Profiles are currently in Beta and are only available for whitelisted accounts.
-This means the APIs are subject to change pending feedback from early customers.
-If you would like early access to these APIs please contact us at [customer-profiles@googlegroups.com](mailto:customer-profiles@googlegroups.com)!
+This means the APIs are subject to change, pending feedback from early customers.
+If you would like early access to these APIs, please contact us at [customer-profiles@googlegroups.com](mailto:customer-profiles@googlegroups.com)!
 We are eager to hear your feedback!

 ### 2. Register your application